-- (a) Except as otherwise provided in subsection (b) and Section 308, at a release hearing the court shall issue an order of pretrial release on recognizance of an arrested individual.
-The order must state in plain language: - (1) when and where the individual must appear; and - (2) the possible consequences of violating the terms of the order or committing an offense while the charge is pending. - (b) If the court determines under Section 303 that the individual poses a relevant risk, the court shall determine whether, under Sections 305, 306, and 307, pretrial release of the individual is appropriate. - (c) If the court determines under Sections 305, 306, and 307 that pretrial release is appropriate, the court shall issue an order of pretrial release.
-The order must include in plain language the information required under subsection (a) and any restrictive condition imposed by the court.
+- (a) Except as otherwise provided in subsection (b), at a release hearing, the court shall issue an order of pretrial release of the individual.
+The order must state in plain language: - 34 (1) when and where the individual must appear; and - (2) the possible consequences of violating the conditions of the order orcommitting an offense while the charge is pending. - (b) If the court determines under subsection 303(a) that the arrested individual poses a risk, the court shall determine under Sections 305, 306, and 307 whether pretrial release of the

+1 individual is appropriate.

+(c) If the court determines under subsection (b) that pretrial release is appropriate, the court shall issue an order of pretrial release.
+The order must state in plain language the information required under subsection (a) and any restrictive condition imposed by the court.